happypeter/githome/wiki.md

 - pocket doors or barn doors are nice interior options

 ## Portable Home? or not
+- Inflation is here, it make a lot of sense to own my own tools/cars/materials to secure my wealth.
+  - Things are also best hedge to my stocks/coins.
+- begin with a shipping container workspace https://www.youtube.com/watch?v=bjU7QKcEUFY
 - 深河大集 bazzar is the place to buy second hand shipping container houses
 - serious considering build with shipping containers https://www.youtube.com/watch?v=LvUI3-0QkI0
   - purchasable in china https://www.bilibili.com/video/BV1dK411J7kS